michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>1856-1860: second Opium war waged by Great-Britain and France against China
+   <td>1856-1860: the second Opium war waged by Great-Britain and France against China
 <p>
-1858: conclusion of the Harris Treaty has serious consequences for Japan’s monetary system
+1858: conclusion of the Harris Treaty has serious consequences for Japan’s monetary system and causes the bakumatsu 幕末 currency crisis
    </td>
   </tr>
   <tr>